|

 ![]() |

-The British publisher GE Fabbri issues a series of fortnightly "James Bond Car Collection" magazines in a variety of languages, and each of these magazines is accompanied by a 1:43 scale model in a simple photo-diorama setting.
+The British publisher GE Fabbri issued a series of fortnightly "James Bond Car Collection" magazines in a variety of languages, and each of these magazines is accompanied by a 1:43 scale model in a simple photo-diorama setting.
 The models are manufactured in China by Universal Hobbies.

 Initially, issue #34 was announced to have the DS420 limousine from a scene in the "Tomorrow Never Dies" movie.
 That plan was withdrawn long before the actual publication.
 But after it was decided to expand the series, this Universal Hobbies diorama became available, albeit for a different movie (Casino Royale) and now with magazine issue #49.
 The text on the doors of the car reads: Hotel Splendide.
+The photo-diorama shows "Grandhotel Pupp" in Karlovy Vary, Czech Republic.

 The series also exists in French, German and Dutch language,